Bolsena’s Many Treasures

 Postscript on Zia Caterina: She was la stella (star) della famiglia Stella, although she was “Zia” only in name.
 She walked into town one day when she was about fourteen, leaving behind a poor farm family.
 The Stella family took her in and she become part of the family.

-Read about a favorite Bolsena spot.
+Read about a memorable day at Lake Bolsena

 Click here to read about another Lake Bolsena gem.